-Millie’s educational credentials include a BA in Biochemistry from Immaculate College and a BSN from Villanova University.
+Millie’s educational credentials include a BA in Biochemistry from Immaculata College and a BSN from Villanova University.
 She also has an associate’s degree in nursing from the Lancaster Institute of Health Sciences.
 She plans to continue her education and obtain a master’s degree in nursing.

 Prior to working at CSC, Millie worked for 18 years at Lancaster General Hospital.
 She worked 17 of those years on the Pediatric Unit, 12 years as a nurse, where she cared for many Clinic patients.
 She is a Certified Pediatric Nurse, and is also certified in Pediatric Advanced Life Support (PALS).